Lampe2020/L2DB/SPEC.md

 - The class name in the implementation should be `L2DB`, if several versions are supported `L2DBVer_{{version}}` (replace `{{version}}` with the version in the format `major_minor_patch`, optionally omitting both minor and patch version or only patch version).
+- File paths may be relative or absolute, the implementation must not restrict the user to usage of only absolute or only relative paths.
 - *Please note that this specification is written with Python3 in mind, if e.g. built-in functions or error types are mentioned you may replace them with your programming language's equivalent.
 For example can `dict`s be replaced with associative arrays or (in JS) `Object`s.*